worldline/observability-workshop/docs/workshop.md

 #### Validation

-Open the [Eureka](https://cloud.spring.io/spring-cloud-netflix/) website started during the infrastructure setup
+Open the [Eureka](https://cloud.spring.io/spring-cloud-netflix/) website started during the infrastructure setup.

 If you run this workshop on your desktop, you can go to this URL: http://localhost:8761.
 If you run it on GitPod, you can go to the corresponding URL (e.g., https://8761-worldline-observability-w98vrd59k5h.ws-eu114.gitpod.io) instead.